The Ultimate In Birding Tours

 Birdquest has operated Solomon Islands birding tours since 1996.

-Accommodation & Road Transport: The hotels at Honiara and Gizo are of good standard.
+Accommodation & Road Transport: The hotels at Honiara and Gizo are of a good standard.
 The hotel on Malaita is fairly simple, although it usually has functioning air-conditioning.
 The guesthouses on Rennell, Kolombangara, Makira (near the airstrip) and Santa Isabel are fairly basic but provide mattresses, clean sheets, cold showers and toilets.
-Accommodation is very basic at Hauta on Makira, where we will sleep on bamboo beds in traditional, open-plan village houses, washing under piped stream water or in the local river.
-One night will be spent in a basic camp on the mountain on Kolombangara.
-Road transport will be by minibus and 4×4 vehicle.
-Roads away from the Honiara area are mostly bad, but in any event we do not travel far on them.
+Accommodation is very basic at Hauta on Makira, where we will sleep on bamboo beds in traditional, open-plan village houses, and washing is under piped stream water or in the local river.
+Road transport will be by minibus/passenger van and 4×4 vehicles.
+Roads away from the Honiara area are mostly bad, but in any event, we do not travel far on them.

 Bird Photography: Opportunities during our Solomon Islands birding tour are worthwhile.